 - Produce a death certificate, signed by the doctor, and the estimate of the cost, or the receipt of the funeral expenses from the funeral director (undertaker).
-Other documents may be needed, such as a marriage certificate if the claim is being made for an uninsured deceased person based on the contributions of his/her spouse. - You must submit a claim for Funeral Benefit on Form B-51, within 12 months of the date of death of the person in respect of whom benefit is payable.
-These claim forms are available at any of the NIB's many Local Offices or online (www.nib-bahamas.com). - Funeral Benefit may not be paid if the claim is made more than 12 months after the date of death of the deceased.
-A delay in claiming could mean that you may lose the benefit.
+Other documents may be needed, such as a marriage certificate if the claim is being made for an uninsured deceased person based on the contributions of his/her spouse. - Note that Funeral Benefit will not be paid in respect of the presumed death of a person who has disappeared unless and until the State makes a Declaration of Death.
+Such a declaration by the Court will enable a Death Certificate to be issued. - You must submit a claim for Funeral Benefit on Form B-51, within six (6) months of the date of death of the person in respect of whom benefit is payable.
+These claim forms are available at any of the NIB's many Local Offices or online (www.nib-bahamas.com). - Funeral Benefit may not be paid if the claim is made more than six months after the date of death of the deceased.
+A delay in claiming could mean that you lose the benefit.